samsquire/ideas2/README.md

 Monoliths can be stem cell servers - they can startup and choose what kind of servers to be.
 When software needs to communicate with a service boundary, it should go through a library.
 The library is configured to transform requests into either method calls, REST calls or MQ messages based on configuration to talk to other deployed instances of the service.

-# 68. System GUIs web based
+# 68. Web based system GUIs

-Use a web interface to configure a computer system.
+Use a web interface to render preference screens.

 # 69. IT design software